 The Metropolitan Area Communications Commission (MACC) administers the cable television franchise agreement between the City of Lake Oswego and Comcast (formerly AT&T) Cable.
 If a subscriber has a dispute with Comcast and cannot get it resolved with them, MACC is his/her advocate.

 Portland General Electric

 Garbage & Recycling

-Lake Oswego residents and businesses receive solid waste (garbage) and recycling service from Allied Waste Services, including weekly pick-up of garbage, recycling, and yard debris.
+Lake Oswego residents and businesses receive solid waste (garbage) and recycling service from Republic Services of Lake Oswego, including weekly pick-up of garbage, recycling, and yard debris.
 Food waste composting is also available for commercial customers.

 Northwest Natural Gas

 There are a number of news outlets that provided content on the World Wide Web focused on Lake Oswego.